TatshSiow/The-Snake-Game-Python/README.md

 ## I don't know any of above!
 Help!
 - Head to [Releases](https://github.com/TatshSiow/The-Snake-Game-Python/releases)
-- ZIP : All resources are all extraced
+- ZIP : All resources are all extracted
 - EXE : First startup will need some time to extract the resources, be patient